Check Out: 4k Vlogging Camera Under 20000

 DJI Osmo Pocket feels like a good option for capturing supplementary BTS footage on a big shoot or POV video stories for vloggers and influencers.
 Its simple operation won’t intimidate people just getting into content creation.
 It also seems like it could be a great starter camera for kids who have shown an interest in video production.

 And built-in stabilization in the Osmo Pocket is ultimately what makes this gadget so appealing.
-Although the quality of footage is similar to what you will get from a standard smartphone, the Osmo Pocket provides something that a smartphone simply can’t do on its own: seamlessly smooth footage.
+Although the quality of the footage is similar to what you will get from a standard smartphone, the Osmo Pocket provides something that a smartphone simply can’t do on its own: seamlessly smooth footage.